-SRS Remote Learning – overview for Monday 11th – Friday 15th January 2021
+Year 6 SRS Remote Learning Overview for Monday 11th – Friday 15th January 2021

-EYFS access their daily tasks via the Year group page on our website www.sydneyrussellschool.com

-Year 1 – Year 6: Your child should log in to Purple Mash by 9am every day to read the daily message from their teacher (we have a year 6 blog!) and begin their daily tasks.
+Your child should log in to Purple Mash by 9am every day to read the daily message from their teacher (we have a year 6 blog!) and begin their daily tasks.

 If you have any queries please contact your child’s class teacher by posting on the blog, emailing shc@sydneyrussellschool.com or calling the office on 0203 959 9901.

 Click the link for guidance on How to Submit Homework on Purple Mash!
 (For Students & Parents) - YouTube